tkhamez/swagger-eve-php/docs/Api/CorporationApi.md

 Get corporation member limit

-Return a corporation's member limit, not including CEO himself  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/members/limit/)
+Return a corporation's member limit, not including CEO himself  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Example